Pediatric Care Operations Hub Case Study

 The Problem

-Pediatric care offices run on four things that don't talk to each other.
+Pediatric care offices run on four systems that don't talk to each other.

 The EHR.
 A claims system.
 A vaccine registry.
 A shared spreadsheet holding everything the other three don't cover.